 Improve the paradigm

 I get funny looks when I tell students I’m going to have them work together.
-I don’t know what expectations that creates in their minds, but I’m anticipating students enriching the learning environment by sharing ideas and engaging with their peers.
+I wonder what expectations that creates for them?
+I know what I’m anticipating; students enriching the learning environment by sharing ideas and engaging with their peers.

 Whether you want to incorporate strategies to achieve collaborative learning or simply have learners share information with one another, don’t hesitate.
 Designing instruction around student-to-student interaction is a great way to augment the curriculum and improve the learning environment.
 As an instructional designer (or an instructor) you will work harder, but the payoff will be worth it.

 Learner-to-learner interaction can break tedious patterns. (can you say, ‘sage on the stage’?)
 It adds relevancy to the learning process and engages learners in ways that instructors can’t.

 Teachers are already good at this, but everyone else…not so much.